 Step 7.
 Health Insurance

 Health insurance is mandatory for all employees in Dubai and Abu Dhabi.
 The employer must arrange health insurance before the residence visa can be stamped.
 Many companies use group insurance plans.
-Annual premiums range from AED 600 to AED 1,500 per employee for basic coverage, with more comprehensive plans costing more.
+Annual premiums range from AED 600 to AED 1,500 per employee for basic coverage, with more plans costing more depending on the level of coverage and network of hospitals included.

 Step 8.
 Residence Visa Stamping